Atropine: Poisonings

 Some of the nerve agents attack and destroy acetylcholinesterase by phosphorylation, so the action of acetylcholine becomes excessive and prolonged.
 Pralidoxime (2-PAM) can be effective against organophosphate poisoning because it can re-cleave this phosphorylation.
 Atropine can be used to reduce the effect of the poisoning by blocking muscarinic acetylcholine receptors, which would otherwise be overstimulated, by excessive acetylcholine accumulation.

 Atropine or diphenhydramine can be used to treat muscarine intoxication.

+Atropine was added to cafeteria salt shakers in an attempt to poison the staff of Radio Free Europe during the Cold War.

-Irinotecan induced diarrhea
+Irinotecan-induced diarrhea

 Atropine has been observed to prevent or treat irinotecan induced acute diarrhea.

 Side effects

 Adverse reactions to atropine include ventricular fibrillation, supraventricular or ventricular tachycardia, dizziness, nausea, blurred vision, loss of balance, dilated pupils, photophobia, dry mouth and potentially extreme confusion, deliriant hallucinations, and excitation especially among the elderly.
-These latter effects are because atropine is able to cross the blood–brain barrier.
+These latter effects are because atropine can cross the blood–brain barrier.
 Because of the hallucinogenic properties, some have used the drug recreationally, though this is potentially dangerous and often unpleasant.

 In overdoses, atropine is poisonous.
 Atropine is sometimes added to potentially addictive drugs, particularly antidiarrhea opioid drugs such as diphenoxylate or difenoxin, wherein the secretion-reducing effects of the atropine can also aid the antidiarrhea effects.

-Although atropine treats bradycardia (slow heart rate) in emergency settings, it can cause paradoxical heart rate slowing when given at very low doses (i.e. <0.5 mg), presumably as a result of central action in the CNS.
+Although atropine treats bradycardia (slow heart rate) in emergency settings, it can cause paradoxical heart rate slowing when given at very low doses (less than 0.5 mg), presumably as a result of central action in the CNS.
 One proposed mechanism for atropine's paradoxical bradycardia effect at low doses involves blockade of inhibitory presynaptic muscarinic autoreceptors, thereby blocking a system that inhibits the parasympathetic response.

 Atropine is incapacitating at doses of 10 to 20 mg per person.
 Its LD50 is estimated to be 453 mg per person (by mouth) with a probit slope of 1.8.

-The antidote to atropine is physostigmine or pilocarpine.
+The antidote to atropine is physostigmine or pilocarpine as mentioned in an Agatha Christie novel.

 A common mnemonic used to describe the physiologic manifestations of atropine overdose is: "hot as a hare, blind as a bat, dry as a bone, red as a beet, and mad as a hatter".
 These associations reflect the specific changes of warm, dry skin from decreased sweating, blurry vision, decreased lacrimation, vasodilation, and central nervous system effects on muscarinic receptors, type 4 and 5.
 This set of symptoms is known as anticholinergic toxidrome, and may also be caused by other drugs with anticholinergic effects, such as hyoscine hydrobromide (scopolamine), diphenhydramine, phenothiazine antipsychotics and benztropine.